seagreen/acme-pcf-specification/README.md

 We provide [test-cases](./misc/generated/test-cases.json) for parsing and evaluating it.

-Additionally, we add two constants to the language, which is allowed by section 2.
+Additionally, we add two builtins to the language, which is allowed by section 2:

 + `let`: for ease of writing code.
 It's sugar for abstracting and applying, and not polymorphic.